An Experiment in

 Find us by the banks of Bartram's Garden in the Lower Schuylkill River on the followings dates

 5/10, Wednesday - Carolyn Hesse will debut SUSPEND, visible from Gray's Ferry

 5/20, Saturday - during public boating hours, Jacob Rivkin and Eric Blasco will introduce bio-pools

-5/27, Saturday - during public boating hours, Joanne Douglas will lead a workshop about using textiles to register change in the tidal environment
+6/3, Saturday (rescheduled from 5/27)- during Riverfest Joanne Douglas will lead a workshop about using textiles to register change in the tidal environment

 6/3, Saturday - At Bartram's Riverfest, Cecily Anderson will collect input for a map of the changing Lower Schuylkill River